 Critical response service testimonials:

 In May 2017, Lookers requested support from Ben for employees based at their HQ in Manchester following the terrorist attack at the Ariana Grande concert.
 Two of the company’s employees had been at the Manchester Arena on the night of the terrorist attack.
 Neither suffered any injuries but they were left traumatised by the incident and needed support.

 Sarah Williams, Head of HR Operations at Lookers, said: “Following the terrorist attack at the MEN Arena in 2017, we contacted Ben to help us provide support to our people though face to face meetings.
-Ben was very responsive and provided two counsellors who attended head office and offered home visits and phone counselling to those that were unable to attend work.
-We greatly appreciated Ben’s expertise and help during what were very distressing circumstances.”
+Ben was very responsive and provided two Critical Response Advisors who attended head office and offered direct support to those who were unable to attend work.”

 Sarah Rowlands, HR Manager at VWG Division, Sytner Group, said: “The help Ben provided to us recently was invaluable.
 Following the critical incident we had at one of our sites, we asked for Ben’s support and I didn’t expect for the team to be with us so quickly.
 Colleagues have felt supported through the grief they have been feeling and I have felt better equipped to help them.
 From the bottom of my heart, I want to say thank you to the Ben team.”

 Michael McCulloch, General Sales Manager at TrustFord Ballymena, said: “I have been in the motor trade for 22 years and I watched a Ben TrustFord story video at our annual conference which brought a tear to my eye.
 Little did I know that Ben would be on our site less than three weeks later, helping our team through emotional turmoil.
 Ben has had a profoundly positive effect on many of our team, who are not just dealing with the recent events but their own individual tumultuous lives too.”